dedis/cothority/byzcoin/README.md

 ## Short summary of ByzCoin

-- ByzCoin is a **distributed ledger**: a database that is distributed across several nodes, and where the authority to add changes to the database us decentralized.
+- ByzCoin is a **distributed ledger**: a database that is distributed across several nodes, and where the authority to add changes to the database is decentralized.
 - To ensure that updates to the database are strictly ordered, ByzCoin uses a **blockchain** called a **Skipchain**: every node has its local copy of the ledger (database).
 Every change to the ledger is packed into a block that is